Frequently Asked Questions About Senior Care

 8. Does my Long Term Care Insurance pay for care?

 If you have a Long Term Care Insurance Policy, the first step is to verify your coverage.
 You will need to find out if you have a deductible, what the criteria is to meet it and what your daily benefit is.
 Next, you need to know the limitations of utilizing your policy to pay for your care.
 Navigating these benefits is challenging and a member of our finance department can help you verify and maximize utilization of your benefits.
-We do not accept Assignment of Benefits so all services will be paid for out of pocket.
+We do accept Assignment of Benefits at some of our locations.
 Our insurance specialist will assist you with reimbursement from your long-term care policy.

 9. How do you screen your employees?